sevkeoss/strac-server/README.md

 8. Copy the "credentials.json" file inside the strac-server folder.

-9. Go to the .env file located in the folder.
-Set a "gmail" and the "app password" from before.
+9. Go to the "email.json" and set "email" of your choice and "appPassword" from before.
 This is used to send emails to customers.

 10. Run `node app/server.js`.
 For the first time, it should bring a pop up that you need to go through to give google drive api access to the google drive.
 After you run this, a "token.json" file should be created and the server should start.